mlgordon/vpc/create-manage-storage.md

 * Ensure that you are naming ALL of your volume attachments at attachment time
 * Each volume must have a distinct name within a region within an account.

+You can re-use the name of a volume after that volume has been deleted.
+However, be aware that re-using a volume name could cause confusion for billing purposes.
+{:note}